stratokumulus/proxmox-openshift-setup/Readme.md

 watch -n 5 oc get co
 ```

-TookIt takes about 50m for the whole environment to be deployed, from the moment I run the playbook.
+It takes about 50m for the whole environment to be deployed, from the moment I run the playbook.
 But your mileage may vary.

 Wait for the command `openshift-install wait-for install-complete ...` to finish, as it will give you the info you need to connect to your cluster (like the random password for the kubeadmin account).